Exlion823/Info-Reaper/README.md

 # Info-Reaper
-The number of information that you will get:
+(Please read our custom license what you're allowed to do) The number of information that you will get:
 - Device Name, Username
 - hardware information (CPU, GPU, RAM)